Last Updated on January 7, 2023 by Ellen

 A paid preparer is required by law to sign your return and fill in the preparer areas of the form.
 They should also include their appropriate identifying number on the return.
 In addition, the preparer must give you a copy of your return.

 Many tax preparation services only set up shop for the months leading up to April 15.
-In case the IRS finds errors, or in case of an audit, you might need to be able to contact your tax preparer throughout the year; be sure to find out how you would do so.
+In case the IRS finds errors, or in case of an audit, you might need to be able to contact your tax preparer throughout the year.
+Be sure to find out how you can contact them at other times.

-Read tax preparation service contracts closely to ensure you understand issues such as how much it is going to cost for the service, how the cost will be affected if preparation is more complicated and time-consuming than expected and whether the tax preparer will represent you in case of an audit.
+Read tax preparation service contracts closely.
+Make sure you understand things like how much it’s going to cost for the service.
+Ask about how the cost will be affected if the preparation is more complicated and whether they will represent you in case of an audit.

 For simple tax returns, you can use TurboTax free to find your taxes online for no cost at all.
 They have other affordable plans for those who need to file more complicated returns.

 And, if you’re a small business owner, you can choose to have a tax preparer file your return for you.
 This is the best option for me.
 I need to know that I am maximizing my deductions and getting the best return possible for my situation.